Research in lithium-ion batteries: Titanium dioxide

 In addition, a non-naturally occurring electrochemically active titanate referred to as TiO_{2}(B) can be made by ion-exchange followed by dehydration of the potassium titanate K_{2}Ti_{4}O_{9}.
 This layered oxide can be produced in multiple forms including nanowires, nanotubes, or oblong particles with an observed capacity of 210 mAh/g in the voltage window 1.5–2.0 V (vs Li).

 Niobates

 In 2011, Lu et al., reported reversible electrochemical activity in the porous niobate KNb_{5}O_{13}.
 This material inserted approximately 3.5Li per formula unit (about 125 mAh/g) at a voltage near 1.3 V (vs Li).
 This lower voltage (compared to titantes) is useful in systems where higher energy density is desirable without significant SEI formation as it operates above the typical electrolyte breakdown voltage.
 A high rate titanium niobate (TiNb_{2}O_{7}) was reported in 2011 by Han, Huang, and John B. Goodenough with an average voltage near 1.3 V (vs Li).

+Niobium tungsten oxide

+Niobium tungsten oxide is a Wadsley–Roth structure that is under investigation.
+It is a rhenium trioxide (ReO_{3})-type structure periodically interrupted by crystallographic shear planes.
+The result is continuous multi-dimensional tunnels that support rapid lithium-ion diffusion.
+At the shear planes, the niobium atoms share edges.
+These edges are structural and buffer volume expansion/contraction as lithium ions migrate.